Drive webinar registrations with this webinar promotion Ebook.

 You may want to repurpose your webinar content and use it as a podcast or as training for remote employees.
 Using a good microphone and camera is key to delivering an evergreen webinar with high production value.

-Here are a few methods you can use to test both your microphone and webcam in just a few minutes and avoid one of the number one boring webinar mistakes:
+Here are a few methods you can use to test both your microphone and webcam in just a few minutes and avoid one of the number one boring webinar mistakes: poor audio and video quality.

-Alternatively, you can create your own test room by opening a new tab in your browser and going to your webinar platform's website.
+Alternatively, you can create your own test room by opening a new tab in your browser and going to your webinar platforms website.
 Then, start a new meeting or join an existing one.

 If you want to be extra sure that your microphone and webcam are working properly, ask a friend or colleague to help you test it out.

-Schedule a quick call, invite them to join your test room, and then start the call.
+Schedule a quick video call, invite them to join your test room, and then start the call.
 Consider switching to different browsers or devices to test different audio and video settings.

 Why not also prepare some ice breaker questions for your audience?
-Use this moment to practice your best lines with our online mirror
+Use this moment to practice your best lines with our online mirror.

 To do this, open your webinar platform's website in your browser and start a new meeting.
 Once you're in the meeting, click the "Record" button and start recording your video.